GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 8. Reuse of artifacts across different policies
 9. Implementation of common policy patterns and composite structures

 The test suite provides comprehensive examples of how to implement, configure, and utilize the policy engine in various scenarios, serving as both verification of the standard and a learning resource for implementers.
+These tests demonstrate practical solutions to real-world compliance needs.

 ## Backwards Compatibility